itchio/butler/docs/steam-sync.md

 If your game is already on Steam, `butler steam-sync` copies its builds to itch.io.
 It downloads the depots of a Steam app, groups them into one directory per platform, and pushes each directory to an itch.io channel with `butler push`.

-The depot downloader supports a cache directly so that subsequent syncs can be downloaded as patches from Steam without having to redownload your whole build, and then `butler` supports patch uploads, so you only upload what has changed since your last sync.
+The depot downloader supports a cache directory so that subsequent syncs can be downloaded as patches from Steam without having to redownload your whole build, and then `butler` supports patch uploads, so you only upload what has changed since your last sync.

-A config file can be written to manage your entire sync pipeline, so you can simply run `butler sync --from-config` periodically to keep your builds synchronized into itch.io.
+A config file can be written to manage your entire sync pipeline, so you can simply run `butler steam-sync --from-config` periodically to keep your builds synchronized into itch.io.

 This feature is experimental.
 The commands don't show up in `butler --help`